jponf/UTM/README.md

 ## Executing the simulator ##

-To execute the simulator has to be executed the utm.py file.
+The simulator main is in the utm.py file.

   + In any O.S with a python interpreter
     - python utm.py
-  + In linux giving execution permissions to utm.py
+  + In Linux/BSD/OS X giving execution permissions to utm.py
     - ./utm.py

 ## Requirements ##